AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 # Adobe GenStudio for Performance Marketers Beta release notes

-These notes highlight significant Adobe GenStudio fixes and enhancements for the week ending August 16.
+These notes highlight significant Adobe GenStudio for Performance Marketers fixes and enhancements for the week ending August 16.

 ## Highlights